Psykotikism/Mutant_Tanks/README.md

 ```

 ## KeyValues Settings
 > View the INFORMATION.md file for information about each available setting.
+(Over 1,400 to customize!)

 ### Custom Configuration Files
 > Mutant Tanks has features that allow for creating and executing custom configuration files.